I’m not sure about other copywriters out there, but I could formulate a guess that we lean towards the introverted side of the spectrum.

 IT’S ABOUT YOUR CLIENT, ANYWAY

-Introverts often make the best entrepreneurs because we are good listeners and that’s ultimately what our clients need.
+Introvert brand owners make the best entrepreneurs because we are good listeners – and that’s ultimately what our clients need.

 With a little boost of our brand messaging, and the right tools to make our visibility sustainable, introverted entrepreneurs can (quietly) rule the world.